 The example shows how the 5 Axis Slicer can be used to generate toolpaths for segmented printing.
 This block can also be sliced in one piece, resulting in curved layers.

 Example 4: Radial toolpaths

 The 5 Axis Slicer can generate radial toolpaths as well, just by selecting a tubular base, allowing to print complex shapes with zero overhang and without supports.

 Real world applications

-The videos below show real world applications.
+The videos below show real world applications where our 5 Axis Slicer is applied.
 The first shows how to go from design to print, where the object is finally printed with an industrial robot (in plastic).
 The second video shows how the 5-Axis Slicer is used in metal repair.
 The third video shows how it is used to print polymer on a metal car part.
-The last video (most right) shows how radial toolpaths can be generated.
+The last video (most right) shows 3d metal printing of a ‘big’ elbow piece by a robot on a turn and tilt table.
 In all cases, there is no overhang and no supports are needed.